aoijs/documentation/callbacks/bot.onvoicestateupdate.md

----
-description: >-
-  An event that gets executed, if the bot sees a user updating their voice status.
-To let the bot listen to the event, add one bot.onVoiceStateUpdate() callback inside your mainfile.
----

 # bot.onVoiceStateUpdate

 This callback triggers whenever someone joins a voice channel, leaves a voice channel or updates their vc options.